-Management buyouts (MBOs) are a common strategy to acquire a business that provides professional managers the opportunity to become business owners.
+Management buyouts (MBOs) are a common business acquisition strategy.
+MBOs provide professional managers the opportunity to become business owners.
+Most MBOs are financed with a high percentage of debt and are considered a specialized type of leveraged buyout.
 In this article, we discuss:

 - What is a management buyout?